 Six ambitions to move the Company forward

-As a signatory of the UN Global Compact and an official partner of the COP21 climate conference, Michelin has set six ambitious objectives for 2020 with the aim of becoming a global leader in sustainable mobility, as well as one of the world’s most innovative, responsible and top-performing companies in fulfilling its financial, environmental and social responsibility commitments.
+As a signatory to the UN Global Compact and official partner of the COP21 climate conference, Michelin has set 6 ambitions for 2020 to become a sustainable mobility world leader, and one of the world's top-performing and most innovative companies in addressing its financial, environmental, social and societal responsibilities.

 A commitment at the core of Group strategy

-These ambitions are deployed across the Group, at all levels, in all sectors and in all countries, with fixed, measured objectives.
-They guide decisions and inspire practical initiatives.
-Each ambition focuses on measurable performance aligned with the Group's operational strategy.
+These ambitions are implemented throughout the organization by employees in all functions, at all levels and in each country, which clear objectives.
+They guide the decisions and inspire concrete initiatives.
+Each ambition emphasizes measurable performance, aligned on the Group’s operational strategy.

-Integrated into every project and cascaded to all our teams, these Ambitions for 2020 express Michelin's commitment to building growth over the long term and helping to address societal challenges by putting our values of respect into practice.
+The ambitions for 2020 express Michelin’s commitment to building growth over the long term and helping to address societal challenges by putting its values of respect into practice.